Eritrea Entry Requirements

 Recommended Vaccinations

-- Rabies - recommended for travelers with extensive outdoor activities, working with animals, or staying in rural areas
+- Rabies - for travelers with extensive outdoor exposure or visiting remote areas

 Health Insurance